atoffano/KGene2Pheno/README.md

     --normalize_parameters: Whether to normalize entity embeddings (optional).
 Defaults to False.
     --train_classifier: Train a classifier on the generated embeddings (optional).
 Specify the names of the classifiers to use as n arguments.
 See the PyCaret documentation for all available classifiers.
     --save_model: Whether to save the model weights (optional).
 Defaults to False.
-    --save_data: Whether to save the data split (optional).
-Defaults to False.
     --save_embeddings: Whether to save the embeddings as csv (optional).
 Defaults to False.
     --n_epochs: Number of epochs (optional).
 Defaults to 20.
     --batch_size: Batch size (optional).
 Defaults to 128.